-Original course outcome Evaluation of language used in this course outcome Improved course outcome Explore in depth the literature on an aspect of teaching strategies.
-Exploration is not a measurable activity but the quality of the product of exploration would be measurable with a suitable rubric.
-Upon completion of this course the students will be able to: write a paper based on an in-depth exploration of the literature on an aspect of teaching strategies.
+Original course out- Evaluation of language used in Improved course outcome come this course outcome Explore in depth the Exploration is not a measur- Upon completion of this course literature on an aspect able activity but the quality of the students will be able to: of teaching strategies. the product of exploration would write a paper based on an be measurable with a suitable in-depth exploration of the rubric. literature on an aspect of teaching strategies.